 SmartCitizen Kit & Sonification Webpage

-Below are screenshots from the interactive webpage.
-The number of particles correlates with the density of suspended particles in the area, and the sound of particle collisions correlates with other air indices.
+Displayed here are screenshots from the interactive webpage.
+The quantity of particles reflects the density of suspended particles in the region, while the sound produced by particle collisions corresponds to various air indices.

 Credits